SumeetTiwari07/Scripts/README.md

 # Scripts
-Development of different scripts or programe in different programming langauage.
-Mainly perl, python and R
+Consist of scripts written in Perl, python and R, to performe desirable task.